Intermission: Films

 Intermissions in early films had a practical purpose: they were needed to facilitate the changing of reels.
 When Les Amours de la reine Élisabeth (The Loves of Queen Elizabeth), starring Sarah Bernhardt, opened on July 12, 1912, in the Lyceum Theatre in New York City, the four reel film was shown in four acts, with an intermission at each reel change.

 The technology improved, but as movies became progressively longer, the intermission fulfilled other needs.
 It gave the audience a breather, and provided the theater management an opportunity to entice patrons to its profitable concession stand.
 A well-known 1957 animated musical snipe suggested, before the main feature in theaters and during intermission at drive-ins, "let's all go to the lobby to get ourselves a treat".
 During the 3D film trend of the early 1950s, intermissions were a necessity because even though many theaters used two projectors that could skip intermission by shifting from one reel to the other, 3D films required the use of both projectors – one for each stereoscopic image – and so needed an intermission to change the reels on both projectors.

-The built-in intermission has been phased out of Hollywood films; the victim of the demand to pack in more screenings, advances in projector technology which make reel switches either unnoticeable or non-existent (such as digital projection, in which reels do not exist).
+The built-in intermission has been phased out of Hollywood films, the victim of the demand to pack in more screenings and advances in projector technology which make reel switches either unnoticeable or non-existent (such as digital projection, in which reels do not exist).

 Indian cinema

-Despite the phasing out of intermissions in the West, they have remained prevalent in India.
+Despite the phasing out of intermissions in the United States, they have remained prevalent in India.
 There is a mass reluctance to abolish intermissions as they bring a large revenue to cinemas through customers buying snacks during these periods.
-The Hindi films Sangam and Mera Naam Joker had two intermissions each.
+The films Sangam and Mera Naam Joker had two intermissions each.
 Very few Indian films have been screened without intermissions, including Dhobi Ghat, Delhi Belly, That Girl In Yellow Boots and Trapped.
 Forced intermissions are common during screenings of western films in India.

-Bollywood films shown in cinemas in the United Kingdom also commonly include intermissions, yet in the United States and Canada, these films play from start to finish without any pauses in between.
-Many Bollywood films released on DVD include the "intermission" card for cinematic screening.
+Indian films shown in cinemas in the United Kingdom also commonly include intermissions, yet in the United States and Canada, these films play from start to finish without any pauses in between.
+Many Indian films released on DVD include the "intermission" card for cinematic screening.